nameless-and-blameless/TAG/reports/Revelation.md

 ---

 On August 29, 2024, Presidents Joseph Biden and Donald Trump visited the Phoenix House at 1296 Murphy Avenue in Atlanta, Georgia, in anticipation of the Critter's Apocalypse.
-Their visit was reportedly in an effort to witness or manage the assassination of Kelvin Williams, one of the Critter's two servants, who had survived multiple life-threatening incidents overnight and while en route to a store with Secret Service and other agency personnel.As of 11:00 a.m. on August 29, both Presidents Trump and Biden remain on the premises in Atlanta, Georgia.
+Their visit was reportedly in an effort to witness or manage the assassination of Kelvin Williams, one of the Critter's two servants, who had survived multiple life-threatening incidents overnight and while en route to a store with Secret Service and other agency personnel.

+As of 11:00 a.m. on August 29, both Presidents Trump and Biden remain on the premises in Atlanta, Georgia.